What is PCI DSS compliance?

 Remember, compliance is not a one-time requirement.
 Being compliant reflects an ongoing commitment to performing periodic tasks at the correct intervals based on both the DSS and your merchant classification level.
 Compliance and security must constantly be monitored and, when necessary, enhanced in your operational policies and procedures.

-A basic outline of the steps required to become PCI DSS-compliant is listed as follows:
+A basic outline of the steps required to become PCI-compliant is listed as follows: